ryosuke1120/practice-gameAI-StateMachine/README.md

 However, Not going to use Python only.
 Finally, I am planning to rewrite it simply in a programming language (eg C ++) that has affinity with the game.

-Again, I am a beginner,　and there are few samples of the game AI program.
+Again, I am a beginner.
+And there are few samples of the game AI program.
 Therefore, if you have an expert, I would like to ask for your help at any time. :)

 As an initial goal,